mui/mui-x/docs/data/date-pickers/rfc/calendar.md

 ### Without Material UI

-The user can use the `Calendar.Days.*` components to create a grid of days and the `Calendar.Header.*` to create a header to navigate across the months:
+The user can use the `Calendar.Days.*` components to create a grid of days:

 ```tsx
 import { Calendar } from '@base-ui-components/react-x-date-pickers/calendar';